Fix: CSS Container Query Not Working — @container and container-type Issues

 - Missing

 container-type— the most common cause.
-Withoutcontainer-type: inline-size(orsize), an element is not a container and@containerrules targeting it never fire. - Querying the container itself —
+Withoutcontainer-type: inline-size(orsize), an element is not a container and@containerrules targeting it never fire. - Wrong ancestor — named containers let you specify which container to query.
+Without a name, the query uses the nearest ancestor with

 container-typeset, which may not be the element you intended. container-type: sizewithout explicit dimensions —sizecontainment requires both inline and block sizes to be defined.
 If the container’s height isauto, usingcontainer-type: sizemay cause layout collapse.- Browser support — container queries require Chrome 105+, Firefox 110+, and Safari 16+.
-Older browser versions (especially older Safari) don’t support them at all.
+Older browser versions don’t support them at all.

 - Specificity and cascade — styles inside